 During this time of bereavement, I took a week off to sort out the affair.
 My supervisor isn’t very pleased with that.
 I was known in the company for taking way too much off time from work and I wasn’t very punctual turning up for work either I must admit.
 Usually, it’s due to the situation back home with my Mother.
 I had promised my supervisor that my performance will be better now that Mother is no longer around.

 Now the problem is that my husband just dropped a bomb on me and told me that he is leaving me with the kids.
 I believe it has been coming for a long time, perhaps he wanted to wait until the dust has settled before broaching the subject with me.
 Without his income, I couldn’t afford childcare so there are days I had to take urgent time off to tend to my 4 kids.
 This period is very difficult for me.
+I am seeing a family divorce lawyer.
 I cannot concentrate on work with all this pain and troubles and at nights, I cannot sleep without worrying about the bills and the kids.

 Despite my multiple explanations, my supervisor has served me my final warning.
 He says it is not fair to my co-workers that they kept having to cover my duties when I do my disappearing act.
 I am at my wit’s end.
 I cannot lose my job.
 My husband has made it quite plain that he doesn’t intend to support us financially.
 I am staying strong only because of my kids.

 If you have any advice on how I can keep my job, please, I am all ears.

 Thank you so much.